 Learn what to expect and how we can support you in our parent guide for children with cancer.

 Read more about these support services for your child and family:

 Gifts for Children & Parents

-Many children with cancer react to their diagnosis with sadness or anxiety.
-Jeffrey’s Gifts strives to give young cancer patients hope and to make them smile.
-Each child who is newly diagnosed with cancer receives a surprise bag filled with goodies.
-These gifts can help distract children from their illness and provide them with entertainment options to help them cope with their treatment.
-Parents also receive comfort bags with items like fuzzy socks, neck pillows, journals and pens.
-The Centini family, who established the fund in memory of their 16-year-old son Jeffrey, hopes the gifts will lift the spirits of patients and their families.
+Jeffrey’s Gifts works to give children with cancer hope.
+Every child diagnosed with cancer receives a surprise bag full of goodies.
+They help distract children from their illness and help them cope with treatment.
+Parents receive comfort bags with fuzzy socks, neck pillows, and journals.
+The Centini family created Jeffrey’s Gifts in memory of their 16-year-old son, Jeffrey.